 The modules contain a mixture of scheduled learning - lectures, workshops, seminars and practical sessions - alongside independent learning.
-The Foundation Year also includes an internship using Hartpury's on-site facilities and industry links.

 You're expected to dedicate at least two to three hours of independent study per contact hour.
 Some modules offer trips to locations such as zoos or assistance animal breeding centres, to show you how their knowledge can be applied within the animal industry.
 Some modules may invite guest lecturers to provide topical and industry-relevant talks.